r4fek/rsylla/COMPLETE_SUMMARY.md

-# rscylla - Complete Project Summary
+# rsylla - Complete Project Summary

 ## Project Overview

-**rscylla** is a high-performance Python library for ScyllaDB/Cassandra, built using PyO3 bindings to the official scylla-rust-driver.
+**rsylla** is a high-performance Python library for ScyllaDB/Cassandra, built using PyO3 bindings to the official scylla-rust-driver.

 ## What Was Created